paulfitz/catsql/README.md

 Save rows with `color` equal to `green` in a local SQLite database.
 Any tables without a `color` column are ignored.
 Handy for doing follow-on SQL analysis offline.

+`catsql $DATABASE_URL --color green --excel slice.xlsx`

+Save rows with `color` equal to `green` in a local Excel-compatible spreadsheet.

 `catsql $DATABASE_URL --grep paul`